seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab01-Design-a-Governance-Solution/LabIntro.md

 ## Objectives

-In this lab, we will:
+In this lab, you will:

-+ Task 1: Create Management Groups
++ Exercise 1: Create Management Groups and assign Subscriptions
-+ Task 2: Create Child Management Groups
-+ Task 3: Assign Subscriptions to management groups
-+ Task 4: Assign Policies and Governance to management groups
-+ Task 5: Review the cost data and explore the cost manager
++ Exercise 2: Manage Governance via Azure Policy

 ## Estimated timing: 30 minutes
 ## Architecture diagram